Dinner Island - Things to Do

 Bicycling and Horseback Riding

 Off-road bicyclists and equestrians may explore the network of named and numbered roads.
 Named roads offer the best travel conditions.
 Roads 3, 5, 7, 9 and 10 are the most accessible numbered roads.
 Note that equestrians must stay on named and numbered roads.
-Check the regulations summary for access restrictions for horses.
+Check the regulations summary brochure for access restrictions for horses.

 While there is no formal driving tour, motorists may travel along the unpaved roads, which pass through a variety of natural communities and offer opportunities to observe wildlife, wildflowers, butterflies and much more.